A number key may refer to any of the following:

 - Plus (+) and equal (=) key

-2. A number key is also sometimes used to describe the Num Lock key.
+2. A number key sometimes describes the Num Lock key.